 Every day at Girl’s Camp begins with a traditional reveille trumpet call and occasionally a cheerful song played over the loudspeaker.

 7:50 Assembly/Hoppers Call

-Each cabin assembles together in front of the Hill Office and all walk down to the mess hall together.
+Each cabin assembles in front of the Girls Office and all walk down to the mess hall together.

 We have a breakfast bar available every day with cereals, yogurt, fruit, oatmeal, and some type of bread (bagels, pastry, muffins, etc).
 There is also always a hot meal served; some examples are: French toast with sausage, breakfast sandwiches, or scrambled eggs.

 After morning announcements, the girls head back to their cabins for cabin clean up.
 Each camper has a responsibility to keep her bed, drawer, and locker clean and neat.
 In addition to her individual responsibilities, each camper will also have a cabin chore to complete.
 This is decided on a rotating basis as a fair way to divide up the chores.
 Some of the chores include sweeping the cabin, cleaning the showers, and taking out the trash.

 At the end of cabin clean up, the girls re-assemble for activity sign-ups.

 First period is generally a sport activity.
 An example of activity choices for first period may be: basketball, soccer, tennis, lacrosse, volleyball, or camp classics such as kick ball and capture the flag.
 Of course, there are many other activities that fall into this first period category.

 The morning periods last for 1 hour and 15 minutes.

 10:15 Morning Snack